The Art and Science of Virtual Facilitation: Part One of the Strengthening Your Facilitation Skills Series

 - Encouraging creative thinking

 The framework within which the SYFS, Level 1 Curriculum was developed from Best Facilitation Practices.
-The overall format of the Curriculum embraces a solid adult education model where learning unfolds progressively, sequentially and experientially.
-The Curriculum allows for this to happen in the course of the each Lesson and, more complexly, continuing through several weeks of learning before the Training Series is complete.
+The overall format of the Curriculum embraces a solid adult education model where learning unfolds progressively, sequentially, and experientially.
+The Curriculum allows for this to happen in the course of each Lesson and, more complexly, continuing through several weeks of learning before the Training Series is complete.

 The Strengthening Your Facilitation Skills (SYFS), Level 1 Training Series was initially developed in 2001 by Extension Professionals Jane Haskell and Louise Franck Cyr.
 Beginning in 2006, Haskell and Franck Cyr along with Gabe McPhail, developed the SYFS Training Series into the National Curriculum, Strengthening Your Facilitation Skills, Level 1, which is now taught around the country.